-At one International Geoparks Conference I heard a Chinese Provincial Governor praise geotourism and geoparks for leading the Province out of poverty.
-Indeed, his statistics on the numbers of tourists and their contribution to the economy was staggering, but his photos showed what we would consider to be ‘mass tourism’ in the parks.
+At one International Geoparks Conference, I heard a Chinese Provincial Governor praise geotourism and geoparks for leading the Province out of poverty.
+Indeed, his statistics on the numbers of tourists and their contribution to the economy was staggering, but his photos showed what we would consider being ‘mass tourism’ in the parks.

 Having travelled widely in China and also having visited Hong Kong and Macau, I have yet to see a truly sustainable tourism operation.
 But that is not to say that there might be good examples there, it is just that I have not seen them.

 In many parts of China, I would say that tourism is better defined as ‘overtourism’ with all of its attendant problems and environmental impacts.

 You have delivered a Sustainable Tourism Development Plan for the Sultanate of Oman and are right now helping Sabah and Sarawak in Malaysian Borneo.
 How do you approach such tasks?
 E.g. which strategies do you propose?

 Whenever I am delivering a Sustainable Tourism Development Plan, the first tasks I do are to engage with all the stakeholders to find out what is important to them.
 Inevitably there are groups of people interested in different aspects of tourism development.
 These include the government and industry who are generally interested primarily in economic benefits and jobs.
 Others are more interested in the social and cultural benefits of tourism generating infrastructure, facilities and social revitalisation through the revival of the language, crafts, music and the arts etc.

 Then there is usually a third group interested in what tourism can do for conservation of places, species or habitats etc. All have their place and need to feel part of the discussion and outcome.